g-savitha/portfolio/content/en/posts/useful-git-commands.md

 title: "Useful Git commands for newbies"
 date: 2020-09-01T16:46:33+05:30
 draft: true
+description: "Git commands every developer needs to be familiar with"
 meta:
   image: # url to image.
 Important for blog listing and seo
   description: # overrides .Summary